 Very Good Plus (VG+)

+A Very Good Plus (VG+) record will show some signs that it was played and handled by a previous owner who took good care of it.
+Any defects are of a cosmetic nature and do not affect the actual playback.
+In theory, a VG+ record should sound the same as a Near Mint (NM) one.
+Vinyl surfaces may show some signs of wear, such as slight scuffs or very light scratches.
+Slight warps that do not affect the sound are okay.
 The label may have some ring wear or discoloration, but it should be barely noticeable.
 Spindle marks may be present.
-Picture sleeves and inner sleeves will have some wear, slightly turned-up corners, or a small seam split.
+Picture sleeves and inner sleeves will have some wear, slightly turned-up corners, or a small seam-split.
 An LP cover may have sparse signs of wear and may be marred by a cut-out hole, indentation, or cut corner.
-In general, it plays perfectly, and if not for some minor aesthetic wear it would be Near Mint.
+In general, it plays perfectly, and if not for some minor aesthetic wear, it would be Near Mint.

 Very Good (VG)

 The defects found in a Very Good Plus (VG+) record will be more pronounced in a Very Good (VG) item.
 Surface noise will be evident upon playing, especially in soft passages and during a song’s intro and fade, but will not overpower the music otherwise.
 Groove wear will start to be noticeable, such as with light scratches (deep enough to feel with a fingernail) that will affect the sound.
 Labels may be marred by writing, or have tape or stickers (or their residue) attached.
 The same will be true of picture sleeves or LP covers.
 However, a VG item will not have all of these problems at the same time.

 Good, Good Plus (G, G+)